 \section{Related Work}

-Data-driven NLP systems require large amount of text.
-To extract text from printed documents, Optical Character Recognition (OCR) systems are typically employed, while Handwritten Text Recognition (HTR) systems are used for processing handwritten content.
-This section provides an overview of OCR and HTR research focused on historical Turkish documents, followed by a summary of existing studies that apply NLP techniques to historical Turkish texts.
+The automatic processing of historical documents necessitates preliminary text recognition, typically achieved through Optical Character Recognition (OCR) or Handwritten Text Recognition (HTR), depending on whether the document is printed or handwritten.
+Although research on NLP for historical Turkish remains scarce, a number of studies have specifically focused on the text recognition of historical Turkish documents.

-One of the earliest initiatives for processing historical Turkish documets was the OTAP (Ottoman Text Archive Project) project which was jointly carried out by researchers from Bilkent University and the University of Washington between 2009 and 2012.
-Although some considerable research is done, the project is left unfinished.
-The articles on text categorization on poems\citep{CanCanSahinKalpakli+2013+40+57} and handwriting recognition \citep{DBLP:conf/icpr/CanDCK10} are among the studies published within the scope of this project.
+One of the earliest initiatives for processing historical Turkish documents was the Ottoman Text Archive Project (OTAP), jointly conducted by researchers from Bilkent University and the University of Washington between 2009 and 2012.
+Although significant progress was made, the project was left unfinished.
+Publications within the scope of this project include studies on poem categorization \citep{CanCanSahinKalpakli+2013+40+57} and handwriting recognition \citep{DBLP:conf/icpr/CanDCK10}.

-After that first attempt, a limited number of studies explored OCR of historical Turkish text, mostly before the deep learning era.
-Then, a new upsurge is observed in number of works by introduction of deep learning techniques.
-For example, a CNN-LSTM model, trained on a combination of synthetic and real data, achieved an 88.86\% character recognition accuracy and a 64\% word recognition accuracy on a test set of printed Naskh line images extracted from 21 pages \citep{DBLP:journals/concurrency/DolekK22}.
-With a similar setting, an open vocabulary system was developed by \cite{DBLP:journals/ijdar/Tasdemir23}.
-A character error rate (CER) of 11\% is reported on synthetic data and 16\% CER on a real images. \cite{DBLP:conf/siu/AydemirAKKD14} proposed an RNN-based system for recognizing handwritten word images from population registration documents.
-This system achieved a 12.4\% character error rate and a 22.1\% word error rate on a small test set of 1,000 different words.
-An automatic system for transcribing historical Turkish documents into modern Turkish alphabet is proposed by \cite{DBLP:conf/das/TasdemirTAKSAKY24} which obtained 6.59\% CER and 28.46\% word error rate (WER) on a test set of 6, 828 text lines.
+Following this initial attempt, a limited number of studies explored OCR for historical Turkish texts, most of which preceded the deep learning era.
+With the introduction of deep learning techniques, however, a renewed surge of research emerged.
+For instance, a CNN-LSTM model trained on a combination of synthetic and real data achieved 88.86\% character recognition accuracy and 64\% word recognition accuracy on a test set of printed Naskh line images extracted from 21 pages \citep{DBLP:journals/concurrency/DolekK22}.
+Similarly, \citet{DBLP:journals/ijdar/Tasdemir23} developed an open-vocabulary system, reporting a character error rate (CER) of 11\% on synthetic data and 16\% on real images.
+In another study, \citet{DBLP:conf/siu/AydemirAKKD14} proposed an RNN-based system for recognizing handwritten word images from population registration documents, achieving a CER of 12.4\% and a word error rate (WER) of 22.1\% on a small test set of 1,000 unique words.
+More recently, \citet{DBLP:conf/das/TasdemirTAKSAKY24} introduced an automatic system for transcribing historical Turkish documents into the modern Turkish alphabet, reporting 6.59\% CER and 28.46\% WER on a test set of 6,828 text lines.